dwinterLA-zz/ground-source/README.md

 - The production branch for this project is: `groundsouce-dev`.
 A poor name for a production branch, but Forestry doesn't allow us to change the deployment branch (yet... they're working on it).

 - Merge the latest `master` into `groundsource-dev`.
+Forestry will:
-Forestry will: A. Automatically detect that a change has been made to `groundsource-dev` B. Built the site, and commit the changes to this Github Pages branch: `gh-pages-branch.
+    - Automatically detect that a change has been made to `groundsource-dev`.
+    - Built the site, and commit the build to the Github Pages branch: `gh-pages-branch`.

 - Within a few minutes, your changes should be live at `groundsource.net`.
 If not, logging into Forestry should illuminate any possible build errors.